davidrhoden/davidrhoden-basic-netlify/timeline/liner-in-backyard-mar-25-2018.md

 ---
 title: Saw a cruise liner in my backyard.
 date: 2018-03-25T16:00:00.000Z
-summary: Pretty common view when the river is high.
 excerpt: Pretty common view when the river is high.
 category: timeline
 image: /static/img/timeline/liner-in-backyard-mar-25-2018.jpg